robotics-upo/nonlinear_optimization/README.md

 The package also includes three use examples.
 For details about the API of each library please consult their web.

 ## General requirements
-The source code has been tested in ROS indigo with Ubuntu Lunux 16.04.
+The source code has been tested in ROS kinectic with Ubuntu Linux 16.04.
 However, no major requirements are needed except the software packages listed in Dependencies

 ## Dependencies
 The following linux software packages are required for compilation:
+* libsuitesparse-dev
-* libsuitesparse-metis-dev
+* libmetis-dev
-* libsuperlu3-dev
+* libsuperlu-dev
 * liblapack-dev
 * libblas-dev

-They can be easily installed with "sudo apt-get install libsuitesparse-metis-dev libsuperlu3-dev liblapack-dev libblas-dev"
+They can be easily installed with "sudo apt-get install libsuitesparse-dev libmetis-dev libsuperlu-dev liblapack-dev libblas-dev"

 ## Compilation
 In order to build the package, clone it to the *src* directory of your Catkin workspace and compile it by using *catkin_make* as usual.